mmshahria/GlassboardTech-API-Reference/Entities/GET List Entities.md

 <strong>registeredAgent<strong> `string┃null`

 Registered Agent associated with this entity.The value can be `null` if there is no registered agent for this entity.

-<strong>assetComposition<strong> `string┃null`

-Asset Composition.The value can be `null` if there is no Asset Composition for this entity.
+> A registered agent is a firm or person appointed to receive legal documents when a corporate entity is a party to a legal action, such as a lawsuit or summons.

 <strong>bankAccount<strong> `object`